harryxp/Agrippa/dev-guide.md

 ## General

-- Encode item names when sending over the network
 - Build a button to refresh file system indices manually, or use libevent etc.
 - Backend: readFile catch exception
 - Snippets